-Usually, insurance does not cover childbirth classes though you may be able to use your flex spending money.
-This will normally involve you sending class information to your insurance company or FSA company and getting reimbursed.
-Please call your individual insurance company and/or FSA/HSA plan for details.
+Some insurances do cover part of a childbirth class.
+They may require you to submit a form about the class.
+It is best to call your insurance company and ask about childbirth class coverage.
+Many FSA and HSA plans cover childbirth classes.
+This process will normally involve you sending class information to FSA or HSA company and getting reimbursed.
+Please call your individual FSA/HSA plan for details.
 We will be happy to provide you with a paper receipt and description of the class you attended.

 Midwifery as practiced by certified nurse-midwives (CNMs) and certified midwives (CMs) encompasses the independent provision of care during pregnancy, childbirth, and the postpartum period; sexual and reproductive health; gynecologic health; and family planning services, including preconception care.
 Midwives also provide primary care for individuals from adolescence throughout the lifespan as well as care for the healthy newborn during the first 28 days of life.
 Midwives provide care for all individuals who seek midwifery care, inclusive of all gender identities and sexual orientations.
 Midwives provide initial and ongoing comprehensive assessment, diagnosis, and treatment.
 They conduct physical examinations; independently prescribe medications including but not limited to controlled substances, treatment of substance use disorder, and expedited partner therapy; admit, manage, and discharge patients; order and interpret laboratory and diagnostic tests; and order medical devices, durable medical equipment, and home health services.
 Midwifery care includes health promotion, disease prevention, risk assessment and management, and individualized wellness education and counseling.
 These services are provided in partnership with individuals and families in diverse settings such as ambulatory care clinics, private offices, telehealth and other methods of remote care delivery, community and public health systems, homes, hospitals, and birth centers.